Ronald McDonald House Charities

 • Supervise volunteers in kitchen operations, upholding high standards of expectations and providing regular mentorship in the interest of continuous quality improvement to benefit guest families.

-• In collaboration with supervisor, provide feedback in menu design and execute healthy, balanced, and inclusive meal options for various dietary needs.
+• In collaboration with the supervisor, provide feedback on menu design and execute healthy, balanced, and inclusive meal options for various dietary needs.

 • Support the procurement of food and kitchen supplies through weekly order placement, including receiving, stocking, organizing, and labeling deliveries, ensuring expiration guidelines are met.